ieee-odtu/alumni-api/README.md

 }
 ```

-And add the lines below right before the last return statement in express/lib/response.js
+And add the lines below right before the last return statement in express/lib/response.js at function res.json

 ```js
 function __colorify_status(s) {